electron/electron/docs/tutorial/windows-taskbar.md

 ### Thumbnail Toolbars

-In Windows, you can add a thumbnail toolbar with specified buttons to a taskbar layout of an application window.
+On Windows, you can add a thumbnail toolbar with specified buttons to a taskbar layout of an application window.
 It provides users with a way to access a particular window's command without restoring or activating the window.